 You would think that you’d be able to go to work, do your job and come home without dealing with some sort of harassment during the work day.
 Unfortunately, workplace harassment is an all-too-common problem in California and elsewhere.
 In fact, the Equal Employment Opportunity Commission receives thousands complaints regarding workplace harassment every single year.

-If you find yourself the victim of harassment in the workplace, what can you do about it?
-Is there a right way to approach it?
-What can you do to protect yourself?
+If you find yourself the victim of harassment in the workplace,

 Report, report, report

 Workplace harassment comes in many forms.
 It goes beyond teasing, off-handed comments or just rude behavior.
 It must be either one serious event that left you feeling that your workplace is a hostile environment or frequent incidents that make it difficult for you to do your job.
 If you feel you’re the victim of workplace harassment, the best thing you can do is report the issue to your employer.
 Your employer has a legal responsibility to investigate the matter.